muziejus/wandering-rocks/markdown/data.md

 There are three distinct datasets in this project, and all of them rely on the previous work done by Gifford and Gunn and Hart.

-The first dataset are what I call “instances.”
+The data in the first dataset are what I call “instances.”
 These are instances of a place’s being mentioned in the text.
-I wrote a webapplication, [`NYWalker`](http://nywalker.newyorkscapes.org/), that makes it easier to add these instances by hand.
+I wrote a web application, [`NYWalker`](http://nywalker.newyorkscapes.org/), that makes it easier to add these instances by hand.
 They include a page number, a sequence, and a specific location.
 To this data, I also added times, using Hart’s measurements.
 Hart did